 Q. Can you ship my purchases?

-Large items will be the responsibility of the buyer, but Jones & Horan will assist whenever possible.
-Shipping cost (including insurance) will be included on your invoice.
+A. Yes, we offer fully insured, fast in-house shipping for the majority of our lots!
+Large items (such as clocks) will be the responsibility of the buyer, but Jones & Horan will assist whenever possible.

 Q. What payment methods does Jones & Horan accept for their Live Auctions?